gvwilson/thirdbit/src/fiction/madica/index.md

 Madica rushed forward and fell into a hug with her best friend.
 Behind her, the door closed with a menacing *click*.

----

-The next few seconds were a noisy mix of, "Are you all right?" and, "I was so worried!" and, "How did you get here?" that quickly turned into, "The cat is a *ninja*!?" and, "Wait a second—you were kidnapped by *dinosaurs*!?"
+The next few seconds were a noisy mix of "Are you all right?", "I was so worried!", and, "How did you get here?"
+It quickly turned into "The cat is a *ninja*!?" and, "Wait a second—you were kidnapped by *dinosaurs*!?"

-"You go first," Laurellen said, wiping tears from her cheek.
-Madica wiped hers away too, then quickly explained what had happened since her friend had been taken from the school playground.
+"You first," Laurellen said,
+wiping tears from her cheek.

+Madica wiped hers away too,
+then quickly explained what had happened since her friend had been taken from the school playground.

-By the time she was done, Laurellen was staring at her dumbfounded.
+By the time she was done
+Laurellen was staring at her dumbfounded.
 "So what happened to the cat?"

 "Ssh!"
 Madica glanced around.
 "They might be listening."
+She lowered her voice.
-She leaned closer to Laurellen to whisper.
-"The cat's going to sneak in while I distract the elfs."
+"The cat is going to sneak in while I distract the elfs."

 "How are you going to do that?"
 Laurellen whispered back.

 Madica hesitated.
 How *was* she going to do that?
 The ninja cat hadn't explained that part.
-She looked at Laurellen, who looked away, embarrassed, as Madica suddenly realized that maybe all the cat had wanted was a pair of hands to fly the saucer.

-"Anyway," Laurellen said hurriedly, "Guess what I found out?
-It isn't Santa Claws who's been kidnapping fairies all these years.
-It's been the dinosaurs all along!
-Just like Snarky, but evil.
-That's what I call the snarkasaurus," she added as Madica opened her mouth to ask.
+"Anyway," Laurellen said to fill the awkward silence, "After the flying saucer zapped us, we woke up here.
+At first—"
-"They're working for Santa Claws—or maybe he's working for them, I haven't figured that bit out yet.
-But after the flying saucer zapped us, we woke up here.
-At first—" She had to stop for a moment to get control of her voice.
-"At first we thought we were still at school, but everyone was gone, and the door was locked, and nobody came when we banged on it.
+She stopped for a moment to get control of her voice.
+"At first we thought we in the basement at school or something, but the door was locked and nobody came when we banged on it.
 I was pretty scared."

-"I bet I would have been even *more* scared," Madica said loyally.
+"I bet I would have been even *more* scared,"
+Madica said.
+"So where *is*, um, Snarky?
-"So where *is* the—Snarky?
-And where's Ike?"
+And Ike?"

-Laurellen sat on the fold-down cot by the wall.
+Laurellen sat on the fold-up cot by the wall that was the room's only furniture.
 "They took him," she said in a small voice.
-"An elf dressed up like a doctor came in and poked and prodded us, and I thought that was going to be it, but then they saw his flumpy wing and…" Once again she had to fight tears.
+"An elf dressed up like a doctor came in and poked and prodded us, and I thought that was going to be it, but then they saw his wing they…"
+Once again she had to stop for a moment.
-"And then they took him away."
+"They took him away."

 Madica sat down beside her friend.
-"And what about the dinosaur?"
+"And what about the snarkasaurus?"

 Laurellen shrugged.
 "I don't know.
-Ike and I were fighting over your backpack when they zapped us—he said you gave it to him, but I didn't believe him, and then we woke up and it wasn't here.
+Ike and I were fighting over your backpack when we were zapped—he said you gave it to him, but I didn't believe him, and then we woke up and it wasn't here.
 I don't know what happened to it.
 Or to Ike."

-The girls' unhappy silence was interrupted a minute later by the *tramp tramp tramp* of heavy feet in the corridor.
+The girls' unhappy silence was interrupted a minute later by the *tramp tramp tramp* of boots in the corridor.
 The marching feet stopped in front of the door.
-A key clanged in the lock, and the door swung open as the girls leaped to their feet.
+A key rattled in the lock,
+and the girls leaped to their feet as the door swung open.

 The elfs in the corridor were the strangest Madica had seen yet.
 One balanced on a pogo stick instead of legs, another had a TV screen switching from channel to channel where its chest should have been, and a third looked like a jet that had grown legs.

-The elfbot with the screen in its chest pushed the one that looked like a jet into the room.
+The elf with the screen in its chest pushed the one that looked like a jet into the room.
 "We'll be back for the rest of you later," it said.
-The terror it clearly meant to inspire was spoiled a moment later when it tried to high-five the one with a pogo stick for legs and sent it toppling backward into the crowd behind it. *Slam!
+The terror it clearly meant to inspire was spoiled when it high-fived the elf with a pogo stick for legs and sent it toppling backward.
+*Slam!
 Click!* went the door.

-The jetbot took a step forward.
 "Stop right there!"
-Madica ordered as she and Laurellen backed against the wall.
+Madica ordered as the jetbot took a step forward.

 The jetbot raised its armwings.
 "Hey!
 Wait!
 It's me!"

 "Me who?" the girls asked in unison.

 "It's *me*!
 Ike!"
 The jetbot revved its engines.
 "They enhanced me!
 Do you like it?
 I think it's cool!"

+Madica gasped.
+Beside her,
-Madica's hand flew to her mouth.
-Beside her, Laurellen dropped the pillow she had snatched up off the cot.
-It the floor with an unnoticed thump.
+Laurellen dropped the pillow she had snatched up off the cot.
+It hit the floor with an unnoticed thump.

 The jetbot revved its engines again.
-"Do you like it?" he asked again.
+"Do you like it?" he asked again, a note of uncertainty in his voice.
-It was a real question this time, and when she heard the uncertainty in the jetbot's voice, Madica knew it was really Ike.

 "You're—they—Ike, what *happened*?
 What did they *do* to you?"

 "They enhanced me," he said.
 "That's what 'ELF' stands for:
 Enhanced Life Form.
-It's an acronym—you take the first letter from each word, and—"
+It's an acronym—you take the first letter from each word and—"

 "I know what an acronym is!"
 Madica snapped.

 "Ssh."
 Laurellen put her hand on Madica's shoulder and squeezed.
 "Ike, did it—did they hurt you?"

 "No!" he exclaimed, excitement back in his voice.
-"They took me to this room, kind of like a factory but more like a doctor's office, and there were all sorts of books with pictures of other ELFs, and I got to use this really cool computer program to design what I wanted to be, and, and—do you like it?"
-He spun in a circle, waggling the flaps on his wings.
+"They took me to this room,
+kind of like a factory but more like a doctor's office, and there were all sorts of books with pictures of other ELFs, and I got to use this really cool computer program to design what I wanted to be, and, and—do you like it?"
+He spun in a circle,
+waggling the flaps on his wings.
 "And the best part is, I can fly!
 I can really fly!"

-Madica felt Laurellen's fingers dig into her shoulder.
-"Oh, Ike…" her friend whispered.
+Madica felt fingers dig into her shoulder.
+"Oh, Ike…" Laurellen whispered.
 Every other boy in their grade had their wings come in before Ike's.
-When his finally sprouted, and one of them turned out to be flumpy, Madica had teased him just like everyone else at school—everyone except Laurellen.
-One afternoon, when the two of them had been walking home after school, Madica had made another joke.
+When his finally sprouted and one of them turned out to be flumpy, Madica had teased him just like everyone else at school—everyone except Laurellen.
+One afternoon,
+when the two of them had been walking home after school, Madica had made another joke.
 She couldn't remember exactly what she'd said, but she would never forget what Laurellen had done.
 She had stopped dead on the sidewalk and said, in the same quiet voice Madica's mom saved for special occasions, "You take that back."

 "What?"
 Madica had asked.
 "I was just—"

-"You take that back, or you can find someone else to be your best friend, because I'm not going to be best friends with a bully."
+"You take that back,
+or you can find someone else to be your best friend, because I'm not going to be best friends with a bully."
+Ashamed,
-Ashamed, and a little bit frightened by the steel in her friend's voice, Madica had apologized for her joke.
+and a little bit frightened by the steel in her friend's voice, Madica had apologized for her joke.
 They had gone back to Laurellen's house and played Squids and Ladders as if nothing had happened, but she'd never teased Ike about his wing again.
-In the days that followed, other kids had stopped too, at least where Laurellen could hear.
+In the days that followed,
+other kids had stopped teasing him too, at least where Laurellen could hear.

-All that passed through Madica's mind in an instant, followed immediately by, *he can fly?* "You can fly?" she asked.
+All that passed through Madica's mind in an instant, followed immediately by,
+"You can fly?"

 Ike nodded vigorously.
 "Yeah!"
 He hesitated.
-"At least, I think so.
+"At least I think so.
 I don't know.
 Maybe.
 I haven't tried yet.
-I was just about to, and then all the alarms went off because somebody was attacking us and nobody was allowed outside in case it was humans.
+I was just about to,
+but then all the alarms went off because somebody was attacking us and nobody was allowed outside in case it was humans.
 It's just like at home—we're not supposed to let the humans know we're here."

 "That attack—was it about half an hour ago?"
 Madica asked.

 Ike's wings clanked as he shrugged.
-"I guess."
+"I guess.

-"Ah." *That was probably me,* Madica added in her head.

-Ike brightened again.
+Then he brightened again.
 "But anyway, I'm supposed to give you this."
 He opened a small hatch where his tummy would have been if he still had one and took out something that looked like a fat magazine.

 "What is it?"
 Laurellen asked.

 "It's all the different enhancements you can get," he explained.
 "You can't always get exactly the ones you want, but they'll do their best."

 "Enhancements?"
 Laurellen and Madica looked at each other.
 "What do you mean, enhancements?"

 "Enhancements!"
 Ike repeated impatiently.
 "Like my wings and stuff.
 They're going to turn you into ELFs too."

 </section>